savinien/MK351/angular/README.md

 }
 ```
 And we add navigation to our app as follows.
-Replace the `app.component.ts` code by:
+Replace the `app.component.html` code by:
 ```html
 <ul>
   <li> <a routerLink="">Home</a></li>